This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Preparing for Harvest

-You’ll need to prepare your sweet potato patch for the big dig by cutting back those sprawling vines and loosening the soil around each plant.
+You’ll need to prepare your garden bed before harvesting sweet potatoes by cutting away the vines and gently loosening the soil around each plant.

 Cutting and Removing Vines